miferg/miferg.github.io/docs/index.md

 # Miguel Fernando Romero Gutiérrez, PhD

-Postdoctoral researcher at the Institute of Biology, UNAM; Research affiliate at the DOE Joint Genome Institute, LBNL
+- Postdoctoral researcher at the Institute of Biology, UNAM
+- Research affiliate at the DOE Joint Genome Institute, LBNL

 I like to study microbial ecology and genomics mainly through **bioinformatics**.